-I'm Kendra, a dietitian, yoga teacher, and aromatherapist.
+I'm Kendra, a yoga teacher, aromatherapist, and dietitian.
 As a 30-something year old woman who has decided to delay motherhood, I’m super passionate about doing all I can to preserve and protect my fertility while living a fun, full life.

-I love helping women who want to conceive someday (just not today) preserve and optimize their fertility all without restrictive diets, exhausting exercise, and extreme measures.
+I love helping women who want to conceive (someday or today) preserve and optimize their fertility all without restrictive diets, exhausting exercise, and extreme measures.

 There's no shortage of confusing, conflicting, and overwhelming fertility nutrition and lifestyle info out there.
 Social media, books, magazines, TV.
 Everywhere you look someone's reminding you that your biological clock’s ticking.
 And everyone seems to have an opinion about what you should do with your eggs or what you should eat to maximize your chances of conceiving.